optimalpse/optimalpse.github.io/content/authors/buse/_index.md

   - PhD Students
 ---

-Buse is a PhD candiate with research focus on developing safe learning and safe reinforcement learning algorithms to increase autonomy in large-complex cyber-physical systems.
-She is also interested in fairness and explainability in large models such as LLMs.Before her PhD, she was an undergraduate student at Istanbul Technical University studying a double major in Computer Engineering and Industrial Engineering.
+Buse is a PhD candiate with research focus on improving capabilities of multi-modal AI models to have comprehensive understanding of scientific documents such as conference papers.
+She is also interested in factuality and fairness in large models such as LLMs.
+Before her PhD, she was an undergraduate student at Istanbul Technical University studying a double major in Computer Engineering and Industrial Engineering.
 Upon her graduation, she worked in the industry as a management consultant and a machine learning engineer.